FINDING OUT WHO WE ARE

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-I have been writing quite a bit lately about the rest of God, mentioned in the fourth chapter of the Book of Hebrews.
+I have been writing quite a bit lately about the rest of God, mentioned in Hebrews chapter four.
 The idea of the rest of God is founded on the fact that God created everything in six days, and then rested.
 We are exhorted to cease from our own work and enter God’s rest.

 For anyone who enters God’s rest also rests from his own work, just as God did from his.
 (Hebrews 4:10)

-The second group consists of the nations of saved people.
-These are the “sheep,” mentioned in the twenty-fifth chapter of the Gospel of Matthew.
+- The second group consists of the nations of saved people.
+These are the “sheep” mentioned in Matthew chapter 25.
 The Kingdom was created for them, and they will be governed by the rulers of the Kingdom, the Royal Priesthood.

 “As the new heavens and the new earth that I make will endure before me,” declares the Lord, “so will your name and descendants endure.
 From one New Moon to another and from one Sabbath to another, all mankind will come and bow down before me,” says the Lord.
 “And they will go out and look upon the dead bodies of those who rebelled against me; their worm will not die, nor will their fire be quenched, and they will be loathsome to all mankind.”
 (Isaiah 66:22-24)